ai-null/blog/content/posts/my-first-post.md

 This is the first time i make website for my personal story.
 In here i'm trying to write in full english for practicing too, since im not that good to begin with.

+Oh right, it's maybe a bit weird since there will be articles before this, the **Introduction**.
+That's because i had written a lot of stories before making this blog.

-That's all for today maybe.
+That's all for today.

 #### -- End of Story --